-More recently, Maxwell and Huff (in press), further investigated the correspondence between JOLs and recall by looking at symmetrical paired associates (e.g., on-off).
-Symmetrical pairs differ from identical pairs in that they have equal levels of forward and backward associative strength without needing to repeat the same word.
+More recently, Maxwell and Huff (in press), further investigated the correspondence between JOLs and recall rates by looking at symmetrical associates (e.g., on-off).
 Symmetrical pairs are different from forward and backward pairs in that the associative strength between the cue and target word is the same regardless of direction (i.e., salt-pepper would have the same associative strength as pepper-salt), whereas forward and backward cue-target pairs have a stronger strength depending on the direction of the pair (i.e. tuna-fish (F) has a stronger associative strength than fish-tuna (B)).
-Across four experiments, they found a robust illusion of competence for backward pairs and, additionally, demonstrated that illusion of competence extends to symmetrical associates.
-Furthermore, Maxwell and Huff showed that the illusion of competence is not contingent upon the type of JOL elicited at study, as the effect replicated across several manipulations designed to mitigate the illusion of competence by increasing the accuracy of JOLs (i.e., having participants make JOLs under experimenter paced study, employing the use of delayed JOLs, etc.).
+Furthermore, these pairs differ from identical pairs in that they have equal levels of forward and backward associative strength without needing to repeat the same word.
+Across four experiments, a strong illusion of competence pattern was found for backward pairs and, additionally, the illusion of competence was shown to extend to symmetrical associates, indicating that… [EXPAND].
+Furthermore, Maxwell and Huff found that the illusion of competence was not contingent upon the timing of when JOLs were provided at study, as similar illusion of competence patterns were found when JOLs were provided under experimenter-paced encoding durations and when JOLs were provided after a delay—two manipulations that have been shown to enhance the calibration between JOLs and later recall (Hertzog, Dixon, Hultsch, & MacDonald, 2003; Rhodes & Tauber, 2011).
 Finally, Maxwell and Huff employed the use of calibration plots in which JOL ratings were plotted against their corresponding recall accuracy Nelson & Dunlosky, 1991), allowing the authors to pinpoint the JOL rating at which the illusion of competence emerged for each pair type.
+[SENTENCE HERE]

+[NEW PARAGRAPH HERE]

-Item-Specific-Relational Framework
+Item-Specific/Relational Framework

-One method that has been shown to help improve memory is the use of various encoding strategies at study.
-These manipulations can take on many forms (e.g., generation tasks, Slamecka & Graf, 1978), however, another commonly used method is to manipulate the way in which participants think about items at encoding (i.e., relating items together, having participants focus on specific details of study pairs, etc.).
-This can be achieved through the Item-Specific/Relational framework (Hunt & Einstein, 1980; Einstein & Hunt, 1981).
-This framework proposes that the processes participants engage in at encoding can accentuate either the encoding of the unique facets of each item in a study list (e.g., item-specific processing) or emphasize the shared characteristics of study items (e.g., relational processing).
-Einstein and Hunt (1981) showed that each strategy was beneficial to memory; however, these benefits were moderated by pair relatedness.
-Specifically, the memorial benefits of relational processing were highest for unrelated word pairs while item-specific processing had a greater benefit when item pairs were related (Hunt & Einstein, 1981).
-Relational processing served to create a connection between the features of the unrelated pairs, and item-specific processing served to create an additional relationship for the related pairs, both of which facilitated future recall.
-Additionally, Hunt and Einstein (1981) found that the benefits of these encoding strategies were dependent upon the context of the words being studied.
-For example, instructing participants to think about the color of a study pair could either serve to relate the words (i.e., blueness can relate ocean and blueberries) or to separate the words (i.e., blueness can differentiate blueberries from strawberries).
+Memory researchers have long known that certain study tasks are more successful at improving retention than others.
+Several tasks have been identified, the levels-of-processing framework classifies tasks that promote elaborative processing of studied items that typically promotes memory as “deep” tasks, while less successful tasks that focus on surface or perceptual features of study items as “shallow” tasks (Craik & Lockhart, 1972; Craik, 2002).
+Several deep tasks have been identified, including generation (Slamecka & Graf, 1978), production (MacLeod, Gopie, Hourihan, Neary, & Ozubko, 2010), and survival processing (Nairne, Thompson, & Pandeirada, 2007), however deep tasks can be bifurcated further based on a tasks propensity to encourage the processing of item-specific or relational features.
+According to the item-specific/relational processing framework (Hunt & Einstein, 1980; Einstein & Hunt, 1981).
+According to this framework, encoding tasks differ in the likelihood that they can encourage the processing unique features of study items through item-specific processing, or they can encourage the processing of shared characteristics of study items through relational processing.